 Fall, spring, or summer.
 4-7 credits.
-Limited to juniors and seniors majoring in human service studies.
-Prerequisite: FIS 100 or permission of instructor.
-Pre-course enrollment is required.
-Weekly seminar meets concurrently with FIS 409.
+Limited to juniors and seniors majoring in human service studies or permission of instructor.
+Prerequisite: HSS 100.
+Precourse enrollment required.

-Sem, T 1:30-4:25.
+T 1:30-4:25.
 Placement hours to be arranged.
-Staff.
+C. Reed.

-Students intern for a minimum of 10 hours a week in a human service organization and attend a weekly seminar with a focus on integrating classroom and field-based learning.
+Students intern for a minimum of 10 hours a week in human service organization and attend a weekly seminar or office hours with a focus on integrating classroom and field-based learning.
 The course is structured as an opportunity for students to learn experientially and, at the same time, provide meaningful services to human service organizations.
 Interns are expected to take active roles in structuring, monitoring, and assessing their learning under the guidance of a faculty instructor.

-[HSS 417 Power and Empowerment in Human Services
+HSS 417 Power and Empowerment in Human Services

 Spring.
 3 credits.
 Offered alternate years.
-Next offered 1992-93.

 Hours to be arranged.
 D. Barr.
-The framework of the course will take an analytical world view of power with some understanding of a capitalist political economy and the historically colonial relationship between the American ruling class and other people.
+The course will take a theoretical world view of power and the historically colonial relationship between the American ruling class and other people.
 The three dimensions of power will be used as the framework for analysis.
-The relationship between a classed, racist, and sexist society and the human services will also be included by exploring the nature of empowerment.
-In addition, new theories of power and empowerment will be studied.
-The course will focus systematically on both micro and macro levels.
+The relationship between a social class, race, sex, and power will be under study.
+In addition, the class will explore the nature of empowerment and new theories of power and empowerment.